cea-hpc/modules/doc/source/module.rst

   installation time with :instopt:`--prefix` or :instopt:`--libdir` options.
   The value of this option cannot be altered.

+ .. mconfig:: tcl_linter

+  Command to check syntax of modulefiles with through :subcmd:`lint` sub-command.

+  Default value is ``nagelfar.tcl``.
+It can be changed at installation time with :instopt:`--with-tcl-linter` option.
+The :envvar:`MODULES_TCL_LINTER` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_TCL_LINTER` description for details.

+  .. only:: html

+     .. versionadded:: 5.2

  .. mconfig:: term_background

   Terminal background color kind.